Company: Sonoma State

 requirements set forth in CSU Executive Order 1083 as a condition

-The CSU requires faculty, staff, and students who are accessing
+that all faculty, staff, administrators, and students who are

-campus testing requirements.
-Any candidates advanced in a currently
+indications.
+Any candidates advanced in a currently open search

 CSU Out of State Policy - Sonoma State University, as part of the